tum-ens/urbs/doc/implementdoc/sets.rst

 Where: ``r_out`` represents the process output ratio as set in the input.

-There are two alternative tuple sets that are active whenever their respective features are set in the input.
+There are several alternative tuple sets that are active whenever their respective features are set in the input.

 First, for processes in the tuple set ``pro_partial_tuples``, the tuple set